 Purpose of the position

 The Application Tester is responsible for the interpretation of business requirements into test plans and testing these cases.
-This role builds relationships with customers, clients and vendor to coordinate the testing and talk through the test results and the implications, including remedial activity if necessary.
+This role builds relationships with customers, clients and vendors to coordinate the testing and talk through the test results and the implications, including remedial activity if necessary.

 Key position deliverables